zhampu/Hybrid-Public-Space-Template/README.md

 *Footnote Example*
 # To-Do

+- [ ] Add manual for HackMD Markdown
 - [ ] Make the Print.css for HTML2PRINT this allows you to print your thesis in your browser without passing through Word or Indesign
 - [x] Make a table of content
 - [x] Add extra page for interviews, graphs , etc